 What is 21 Days of Prayer?

 From the beginning of Legacy Church, we have made it a priority to seek God first in prayer.
 We do this collectively as a church in January and August through 21 Days of Prayer.
 These two months are intentional, as they begin new seasons of the year.
 Together, we faithfully seek God first, trusting in His power alone to create a lasting impact in our lives, our church, and our world.
 We invite everyone to participate and even fast if you are called and able.
 We ask each one to pray for your own spiritual life and development, our church, and our nation.

-During these 21 days we will hold ONLINE prayer services August 17th through the 21st from 6:00–7:00am and from 7:00–8:00pm as well as on Wednesday, August 26th, Wednesday, September 2nd, and Friday, September 4th from 7:00–8:00pm.
+During these 21 days we will hold ONLINE prayer services each weekday January 4th through January 22nd - mornings at 6:00am and evenings at 7:00pm.
 These 21 days are important for laying a solid foundation for the season ahead by putting God first and trusting him.

 We are asking you to focus on specific prayer points which involve you personally and also the church as a whole.
 Pray for:

 - Your greatest personal burden – in one sentence (1 Peter 5:7)

 - Someone who does not know Jesus personally (Acts 16:31)

 - Healing & Provision (3 John 1:2)

 - Family & the Next Generation (Joel 2:28)